 In 2006, the University of California-Davis received a $400,000 grant under the NRI Agricultural Prosperity for Small and Medium-Sized Farms program to assess the potential for profit in institutional markets for small and medium-sized farmers, and to determine if institutional markets can increase the use of environmentally sound production practices.
 Once the findings are complete, the researchers will recommend, through outreach activities including technical assistance, ‘best practices’ that will improve the market access and profitability of small and medium-sized producers.

 In 2007, the University of Vermont and partners received a $468,000 grant for research, outreach and classroom education on farmland access and tenure for new farmers, farm succession challenges, and the impacts of tenure and succession arrangements on land use and the environment.

 Fort Valley State University in Georgia received a $1.8 million grant in 2001, under the IFAFS Farm Efficiency and Profitability program to improve the profitability for small and minority farmers and farm related businesses located in the persistently poor, Black Belt Region in eight southern states.

 AFRI Program Office:

 Dr. Deborah Sheely, Deputy Administrator, Competitive Programs, ,

 Dr. Diana Jerkins, Acting Integrated Programs Director, ,

 Each AFRI national program area has its own program leader or program area contact.
 The program leaders and their contact information will be available in each year’s RFA.
 Programs that may be of particular interest to sustainable agriculture organizations and researchers, educators, and extension agents include, but are not limited to:

-- Climate Change Mitigation and Adaption in Agriculture
+- Climate Change Mitigation and Adaptation in Agriculture – Dr. Ray Knighton, , .

 For a list of all of the programs and contact information, click here.